za3k/za3k.com/archive/ultimate_archwizard.md

  - **Skills**: Pick three skills your character is good at.
  - **Dark Lord**: Describe one strength of the Dark Lord.
 No one knows their weaknesses, if any.

+## Skill List
+ - The DM will collect the list of skills from all players into one list.
+These are now all the skills available in the game.
+All challenges will be solvable by one or more skills in the skill list.
+Any other skills (climbing?) are unheard of in your world, and you can't solve challenges that way.

 ## Character creation (part 2)
  - You have 10 skill points.
 Divide them into skills however you want.
+You can pick from any skills in the skill list.

 ## Challenges
  - Whenever you encounter a challenge, it can be solved through roleplay, Ultimate Archwizard **Powers**, or through using your ordinary **skills**